 • Awards are determined based on academic achievement and financial need

-• All students with a HAE diagnosis are encouraged to apply
+• All students with an HAE diagnosis are encouraged to apply

 • Over 200 scholarships have been awarded since the program launched in 2017

-• Scholarship applicants must be members of the HAEA
+• Scholarship applicants must be members of the US HAEA

 We congratulate our scholarship recipients and wish them much success in their academic endeavors!

-NOTE: The window to apply for Spring 2021 scholarships is now closed.
-The application window will re-open to Fall 2021 applicants on February 1st, 2021.
+NOTE: The window to apply for Fall 2021 scholarships is now closed.
+The application window will re-open to Spring 2022 applicants on August 1, 2021.

-The Pam King HAEA Scholarship Program provides financial support for HAE patients who are entering or attending college and seeking to improve their lives through academic achievement.We are not currently accepting Applications
+The Pam King HAEA Scholarship Program provides financial support for people with HAE who are entering or attending college and seeking to improve their lives through academic achievement.We are not currently accepting applications